HaHaWTH/HybridFix/README.md

 This mod is licensed under LGPL-2.1.

-It does not redistribute CraftBukkit or Minecraft code.
+Backported Bukkit classes are licensed under GPL-3.0.

+Unless explicitly specified in the code, other parts are under LGPL-2.1.

 The stripped MCP remapped CraftBukkit JAR in the repository is for development use only and not included in releases.